Sign In

 WHAT SHOULD I EXPECT TO FIND ON A MUA’S WORKSTATION?

-If working on a digital format, the designer may favor one type of makeup over another such as implementing an airbrushing technique for example.
+If working on a digital format, the designer may favour one type of makeup over another such as implementing an airbrushing technique for example.
 Some MUA will work directly from their kit while others prefer laying it out, making it easier to see what they have at their disposal.
-You will find that cleanliness is close to Godliness in the Makeup Department, and it would be wise to observe this from the beginning.
+You will find that cleanliness is close to Godliness in the Makeup Department, and it would be wise to observe this practice from the off.
 On a workstation you should find:

 • Water spray.